ENCCS/gpu-programming/content/0-setup.rst

    Singularity> ipython

-.. admonition:: Recipe for creating the docker image
+.. admonition:: Recipe for creating the container
    :class: dropdown

-   For reference, the following files were used to create the above docker image.
+   For reference, the following files were used to create the above singularity container.
    First a singularity def file,

    .. code-block:: singularity